vi/websocat/doc.md

 whole process to stop serving connections and inability to log may abort the process.

-It is OK if read or write handle of the source socket is null - resulting socket would also be incomplete.
+It is OK a if read or write handle of the source socket is null - resulting socket would also be incomplete.
 This allows to access the logger having only reader or writer instead of a complete socket.